NOAA-CSL/MELODIES-MONET/docs/develop/developers_guide.rst

 develop
 _______
-This is the parent development branch in which to consolidate the various development tracks.
+This is the parent branch in which to consolidate the various development tracks.
 General practice, when working within the central repository, is to create a working branch, branched from *develop*,